Getting Started

 • Reading from the smart contracts and Arweave directly.

 • This can be done independently without any dependencies.
-However, filtering capabilties are limited to the respective RPCs/APIs.
+However, filtering capabilities are limited to the respective RPCs/APIs.

 • Reading from SignScan API.